misterbisson/cassandra-terraform/README.md

   UN  172.31.32.51  83.73 KB   256          ?       fbc39852-e7b0-4246-8542-f8e4ae8daaaa  rack1
   ```

-* Lets stop the nodes and take a snapshot of the data drives
+Stop the nodes and take a snapshot of the data drives

 First run stress to populate the data directory
 ```